Optimal Regularized Online Allocation by Adaptive Re-Solving: Regret Analysis

 \subsection{Lower bound and algorithms without constraint update}

 \cite{bray2019does} and \cite{li2021online} have established the logarithmic regret lower bound for online multi-secretary problems and online linear programming, respectively.
-To show the optimality of Theorem~\ref{thm:regret_ub}, we establish a matching lower bound in this section.
+We establish a matching lower bound in this section to show the optimality of Theorem~\ref{thm:regret_ub}.
 We note that there always exists a regularizer function that makes our regularized online allocation problem more challenging than the non-regularized one.
 For example, consider that $f_t(x)$ and $r$ are both monotonic increasing and the hindsight optimal strategy $\{x_t'\}_{t=1}^{T}$ that optimizes $\max_{x_t\in\cX}\big\{\sum_{t=1}^{T} f_t(x_t) \text{ s.t. } \sum_{t=1}^{T}b_tx_t\le dT\big\}$, it holds that $\sum_{t=1}^{T}b_tx_t'= dT$ and thus $r(T^{-1}\sum_{t=1}^{T}b_tx_t')\ge r(T^{-1}\cdot\sum_{t=1}^{T}b_tx_t)$ for any other $\{x_t\}_{t=1}^{T}$.
-This renders the regret lower bound of regularized problem larger than that of non-regularized one.
-Therefore, for the regret lower bound, we only focus on the non-regularized problems. \begin{Theorem}[Regret lower bound] For any dual-based algorithm $A$, we have the worst-case regret lower bound:
+This renders the regret lower bound of regularized problem larger than that of a non-regularized one.
+Therefore, we only focus on the non-regularized problems for the regret lower bound. \begin{theorem}[Regret lower bound] For any dual-based algorithm $A$, we have the worst-case regret lower bound:

-\end{Theorem}
+\end{theorem}

 Theorem \ref{thm:regret_lb} justifies the optimality of our algorithm in terms of worst-case regret.
-The logarithmic regret also matches that of classic unrestricted online convex optimization \citep{hazan2007logarithmic}.
-Nevertheless, one may wonder how important the adaptive constraint update is in our adaptive framework Algorithm \ref{alg:framework} and whether it is possible to achieve an optimal regret without adaptive constraints update.
-Here we only present a negative answer partially for two specific but renowned algorithms.
-For concreteness, we investigate two similar algorithms (Algorithms~\ref{alg:ogd} and ~\ref{alg:SAA}) without constraints update that have been discussed in the literature for online dual gradient (mirror descent \citep{balseiro2021regularized,balseiro2022best} and dual SAA \citep{li2021online}.
+The logarithmic regret also matches classic unrestricted online convex optimization \citep{hazan2007logarithmic}.
+Nevertheless, one may wonder how important the adaptive constraint update is in our adaptive framework Algorithm \ref{alg:framework} and whether achieving an optimal regret without the adaptive constraints update is possible.
+Here we only present a negative answer for algorithms that do not update constraints, partially for two specific but renowned algorithms.
+In this discussion, we call ``algorithms without constraint update" as dual algorithms seeking to approximately optimize the fluid problem $D(\blambda,d)$ in the whole process without changing $d$ and the objective.
+For concreteness, we investigate two similar algorithms (described in Algorithms~\ref{alg:ogd}) without constraints update that have been discussed in the literature for online dual gradient (mirror descent \citep{balseiro2021regularized,balseiro2022best} and dual SAA \citep{li2021online}.
+Algorithm \ref{alg:ogd} try to minimize $D(\blambda,d)$ by either Stochastic Approximation (SA) or by solving SAA.
+In the strongly convex case, it is clear that they all converge with $\E\norm{\blambda_t-\blambda^*}=O(1/\sqrt{t})$ by \cite{rakhlin2012making} and Section \ref{sec:dual_conv}.